 Obviously, there are many things that go into creating an amazing college application that will stand out.
 As I’m sure you’ve heard, it’s not just about test scores and grades.
 It’s about what makes YOU unique, what have you done different or exceptional beyond the accomplishments of your peers.
 What makes you unusual perhaps, or different, in a good way?
 These are the things I try to help you pinpoint and expand upon in your COLLEGE APPLICATION ESSAYS.

 At this stage of the game, it’s about positioning.
-You have the AP classes, you have your extracurriculars, now how can we position that within your essays to help make the strongest case possible?
-That’s what I help with — contact me today, and let’s see if we can devise a plan to help get you where you want to go!
+You have the AP classes, you have your extracurriculars, now how can we position that within your essays?
+How do help you make the strongest case possible?
+That’s what I help with — contact me today!
+Let’s see if we can devise a plan to help get you where you want to go!

 Check out my other articles on my IVY LEAGUE COLLEGE ESSAY BLOG HERE!
 How Important Are Extracurriculars for Your College Application?